silver-wizard11/spicetifyconfig/README.md

            display: none;
           }

-        in case you wish to hide any part that you don't like, replace with this one main-nowPlayingView-nowPlayingWidget (cover art)
+        in case you wish to hide any part that you don't like, replace with these one main-nowPlayingView-nowPlayingWidget (cover art)
-          main-trackInfo-overlay (title of track/ author, this will hide in playback bar aswell) XxNYTMMTOE82fg4VfwMu (author info)
+          main-trackInfo-overlay (title of track/ author + on the playback bar too) XxNYTMMTOE82fg4VfwMu (author info)
           main-nowPlayingView-credits (credits)
           main-nowPlayingView-queue (next in queue)